-How do you tell if your belly button piercing is infected?
-Doctors discuss the signs of an infected belly piercing and show us how to treat an infection and help it heal faster.
+How can you tell if your belly button piercing is infected?
+Doctors explain the signs of an infected belly piercing and how to treat an infection to help it heal faster.

 If you get a hip surface piercing, choosing the right jewelry and doing proper aftercare may keep it from being rejected.

 Learn about how long it takes for a tongue to heal, what to avoid, how to heal quicker, and view a variety of pictures of single, multiple, horizontal, and venom piercings.